Pyrbu/ZNPCsPlus/README.md

 # ZNPCsPlus
-ZNPCsPlus is an unofficial fork of the popular NPC plugin ZNPCs written with the Spigot/Bukkit API originally made by gonzalez/ZNetwork.
+[ZNPCsPlus](https://www.spigotmc.org/resources/znpcsplus.109380/) is an unofficial fork of the popular NPC plugin ZNPCs written with the Spigot/Bukkit API originally made by gonalez/ZNetwork.
 This fork was made because the original maintainer of the plugin decided to announce that he was [dropping support for the plugin](https://media.discordapp.net/attachments/1093914615873806477/1098409384855474237/znpc.png) in the original project's [official discord server](https://discord.com/invite/RhNMH4T).